 Toilet Training is a Complex Skill

-Next he learns to respond to these urges by running to the potty, where he must know how to remove his clothes, how to situate himself comfortably on this new kind of seat and how to hold his urges until all systems are go.
-With all these steps, it’s no wonder many babies are still in diapers well into the third year.
+Next they learn to respond to these urges by running to the potty, where they must know how to remove their pants or diaper, how to situate their body comfortably on this new kind of seat, and how to hold their urges until all systems are go.

 Bowel training usually precedes bladder training, mainly because the doughnut muscles surrounding the bowel are not as impatient as those around the bladder.
-When a baby senses the urge to defecate, he has more time to respond before soiling his diapers.
+When a baby senses the urge to defecate, they have more time to respond before soiling a diaper.
 A solid substance is easier to control than liquid.
-When the bladder is full, the urge to go is sudden, strong, and hard to control.

 The usual sequence of gaining bowel and bladder control is:

-(1) nighttime bowel control
+1 nighttime bowel control

-(2) daytime bowel control
+2 daytime bowel control

-(3) daytime bladder control
+3 daytime bladder control

-(4) nighttime bladder control.
+4 nighttime bladder control

 From Child Led Potty Training to Bathroom Independence